Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 > should give myself 5 years of experience in something

-> the worst is most jobs in this bullshit country are appearance based, im not very tall, im  not a natural with social skills, shit is stacked against me
+> the worst is most jobs [that hire young] in this bullshit country are appearance based, im not very tall, im  not a natural with social skills, shit is stacked against me

 > to work in a warehouse they ask for licenses for this and that, it's a never ending of licenses and won't even consider u without them